FanzhenLiu/FanzhenLiu.github.io/index.md

 My research interests include Data Mining, Graph Mining, Anomaly Detection, and Social Network Analysis.

 ### News
+* 09/2022: One paper on graph anomaly detection has been accepted as a regular paper by by ICDM 2022.
 * 08/2022: Our GitHub repository [Awesome-Deep-Community-Detection](https://github.com/FanzhenLiu/Awesome-Deep-Community-Detection) gets **200 stars**!
 * 03/2022: Our survey **A Comprehensive Survey on Community Detection with Deep Learning** is published by _IEEE TNNLS_ (early access [here](https://www.researchgate.net/publication/359131983_A_Comprehensive_Survey_on_Community_Detection_With_Deep_Learning)).
 * 02/2022: Our paper has been awarded [Most Influential IJCAI Papers](https://www.paperdigest.org/2022/02/most-influential-ijcai-papers-2022-02/) (**Ranked 4th** among IJCAI-20 papers).